bitpay/bitcore-blog/contents/articles/transactionbuilder/index.md

 therefore a common name for the available outputs to became inputs is *unspent outputs*.

 In order to spend an *unspent output* in a transaction, proof of ownership must be provided.
-Bitcoin implemented this security mechanisim by adding a script to all outputs (called ScriptPubKey).
+Bitcoin implements this security mechanisim by adding a script to all outputs (called ScriptPubKey).
 This script must fulfilled to spend the associated output coins.
 Each time an unpent output has been spent in a transaction input, the input **must** provide the right arguments to the unspent's script (those